 - Phase 5: Celebrate and Implement Parish Plans

-Parishes wishing to begin the Walking with Moms in Need process should contact Kathleen Wilson, AOD Pro-Life Coordinator at firstname.lastname@example.org.
-You can also view the AOD’s Walking with Moms in Need Toolkit to view webinar recordings and other helpful information.
+Parishes wishing to begin the Walking with Moms in Need process should contact Kathleen Wilson, AOD Gospel of Life Coordinator at email@example.com.
+You may also view the Archdiocese's Walking with Moms in Need Orientation Course for Parish Leaders to learn more.

 Participating parishes will create a plan to address the following questions:

 - \What needs/gaps exist in our community’s support of mothers?
 How can our parish or Family of Parishes fill this need?
 If we cannot, do we know who can?

 - What ministers in our church will moms in need interact with?
 Do these ministers have access to the proper resources to make referrals?

 - How will we continuously demonstrate that our parish is aware of, interested and responsive to the needs of mothers?
 Single parents, including fathers?